Pushing the Frontier on Approximate EFX Allocations: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work we have pushed the frontier of existence and computation results for approximate EFX allocations in three natural settings for which we show that $2/3$-EFX allocations can be computed in polynomial time.
-Interestingly, these settings strictly generalize the settings for which the state-of-the-art is known about exact EFX allocations.
+In this work, we have pushed the frontier of existence and computation results for approximate EFX allocations in three natural settings for which we show that $2/3$-EFX allocations can be computed in polynomial time.
+Interestingly, these settings strictly generalize the settings where the state of the art achieves exact EFX allocations.
 The algorithmic framework that we develop, via the introduction of the \PPA algorithm and its variants, has the potential to be a powerful tool in obtaining approximate EFX allocations, possibly in polynomial time.
 While the existence of EFX allocations remains the holy grail of this line of work, one of the most sensible next steps would be to aim for the existence of $2/3$-EFX allocations for (general) additive valuation functions.
-The case of $3$-value instances already reveals many of the intricacies one has to deal with in this endeavour.
+The case of $3$-value instances already reveals many of the intricacies one has to deal with in this endeavor.

+A related direction is to explore the applicability of our approach in different variants of the problem, as it has already been done by \citet{PrakashMN25} and \citet{kakatelis2026almost}, or even in other fairness notions, e.g., as in the recent work of \citet{filos2026approximate}.

-Another natural question here is whether our framework can be applied when the resources are indivisible chores, i.e., each item has non-positive value for everyone.
-The existence of---exact or approximate---EFX allocations in this case (under the natural modification of \cref{def:ef-efx}) seems to be equally, if not more, opaque.
-Currently, the best known approximation factors for additive valuation functions are $2$ for $3$ agents \citep{ChristoforidisS24} and $O(n^2)$ in general \citep{ZhouW24}.
-Although the mechanics of criticality are quite different for chores, we believe that the high level approach of this work, i.e., the recursive improvement of an initial partial allocation and the use of multiple envy graphs, could be a good starting point for obtaining positive results in similar restricted cases.
+Finally, a natural question here is whether our framework can be adjusted for the case where the resources are indivisible chores, i.e., each item has non-positive value for everyone.
+The existence of $4$-EFX allocations (under the natural modification of \cref{def:ef-efx}) for agents with additive valuation functions was shown in the breakthrough work of \citet{GargMQ25}, but polynomial computation is only known for a constant number of agents.
+Currently, the best known approximation factors---achievable in polynomial time---are $2$ for a constant number of agents \citep{GargM26} and $O(n^2)$ in general \citep{ZhouW24}.
+Although the mechanics of criticality are quite different for chores, we believe that the high level approach of this work, i.e., the recursive improvement of an initial partial allocation and the use of multiple envy graphs, could be a good starting point for obtaining efficient constant-factor approximation algorithms, at least in restricted cases.